4awpawz/trio-docs/source/fragments/articles/2020-12-19-page-composition-tut-06.md

 This tutorial concludes our examination of Trio's advanced page composition with collections and demonstrates how we can _dynamically generate HTML documents from metadata_, such as from the root/source/data/world.json file used in this tutorial.

-We really hope that you have enjoyed all the tutorials in the this series on Page Composition with Trio as much as we have had making them.
+We really hope that you have enjoyed all the tutorials in this series on Page Composition with Trio as much as we have had making them.
 Please consider a small donation to this project (see below) so that we can continue to bring you similar quality content.